jjlatval/LSTM_LDA/README.md

-NOTE: this is an old repository with bad code
+NOTE: this is an old repository with bad code from years ago.
+Do not use anything as an example.

 ### Requirements
 - Ubuntu 16.04 LTS, MacOS High Sierra or newer